Xcode Tutorial for Beginners

 Xcode status bar

-And finally in the far right side of the toolbar, we have the Library button (which we’ve talked about in the user interface section of this guide), Code Review button (used to review code changes if you’re using source control) and buttons to toggle various panels on or off.
+And finally, in the far right side of the toolbar, we have the Library button and the Inspectors button (which we’ve talked about in the user interface section of this guide), Inspectors button.

 Chapter 9